 Let’s read!

 Most teachers I know are dedicated lifelong learners, so I hope this list of PD books helps you discover new ways of teaching and brings personal growth.
-Be on the lookout for my next post with a list of purely FUN books to enjoy in your downtime (maybe over summer break?).
-If you know of any other excellent books for educators, please share your recommendations in the comments below!
-I'm always on the lookout for new teaching ideas and inspiration.
+If you know of any other excellent books for educators, please share your recommendations in the comments.
+I’m always on the lookout for new teaching ideas and inspiration.